Hearing Instrument Dispensary Admissions Packet

 application deadline date the applicant will not be considered for admission.

-- Completed an Associate's Degree or higher degree no later than January 1, 2018
+- Completed an Associate's Degree or higher degree no later than the end of Spring 2018

 "All application documents delivered to the College of DuPage pertaining to a health sciences admissions file become the property of the College of DuPage and will not be returned to applicants.
 This includes but is not limited to transcripts, letters of recommendation, clinical evaluation forms or outside test reports."